Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 **1. Why is overloading a compile-time convenience?**

-It decides at compile time which operator to call on
+It decides at compile time which operator to call on based on static types

 **2. Why is overriding a run time contract?**